antoniocalio95/qensfit/README.md

-QENSFit documentation
+QENSFit Version: 0.0.4
 =====================

-*QENSFit* is a little library that enables easy fitting of Quasielastic Neutron Scattering data.
+**QENSFit** is a little library that enables easy fitting of Quasielastic Neutron Scattering data.

 It borrows some concepts from the popular lmfit package,